Is Your Dog Overweight?

 Are you looking for an interesting way to support GRRMF?
 How about using the time you walk your dog to assist us??

-Before you head out the door, be sure to download the ResQwalk Mobile App, use the “search” feature to select our organization’s name and start walking!
+Before you head out the door, be sure to download the Woof Trax Mobile App, use the “search” feature to select our organization’s name and start walking!

 Each user’s distance is added to GRRMF’s weekly sum.
 At the end of the week donations are paid out to the rescues proportionally to the total distance walked.
 At approximately 20 cents a mile, the more you and you companion walk, the healthier you’ll both feel and in the process, the more funds you’ll help us receive to help homeless goldens.

-Ever step counts so, walk you dog, walk the neighbor’s dog, walk to the store, bank, park, get on that treadmill, walk, walk, walk!
+Ever step counts so, walk your dog, walk the neighbor’s dog, walk to the store, bank, park, walk, walk, walk!